tigera-solutions/cc-aks-implementing-network-security/modules/module-2-ztac-ns-isolation.md

    Policy recommendations are added to the `namespace-isolation` tier.
 Note the following:

    - Staged network policy recommendations work like any other staged network policy.
-   - You cannot move recommended staged policies in the `namespace-isolation` tier.
+   - You can move recommended staged policies in the `namespace-isolation` tier to any user-created tiers to customize it further if desired.
    - The name of the `namespace-isolation` tier is fixed and cannot be changed

    You are now ready to observe traffic flows in Policies board to verify that the policy is authorizing traffic as expected.
 When a policy works as expected, you can safely enforce it.